Rhett & Link: Good Mythical Morning

-After the end of The Mythical Show on July 11, 2013, the duo continued with the Good Mythical Morning series, now with an addition to the main GMM episode-Good Mythical More ("the show after the show") uploaded simultaneously to a separate channel in addition to their GMM channel.
+After the end of The Mythical Show on July 11, 2013, the duo continued with the Good Mythical Morning series, now with an addition to the main GMM episode—Good Mythical More ("the show after the show") uploaded simultaneously to a separate channel in addition to their GMM channel.
 The 'Good Mythical More' episodes held on to their 'improvised on the spot' nature from earlier season of GMM while the main episodes became more and more structured.
 Season 6 of Good Mythical Morning premiered on July 14, 2014, with a new introduction sequence with animation by Digital Twigs and music by Pomplamoose.
 Several notable personalities, including PewDiePie, Mayim Bialik, Shay Mitchell, Bill Hader, Amy Schumer, and Daniel Radcliffe have been guests on the show.

 The 1000th episode of Good Mythical Morning was uploaded on the morning of October 13, 2016 (4 years, 9 months, and 4 days after the first episode aired on January 9, 2012).
-The video was titled "1000th Episode Celebration Special" and has received 3.3 million views as of March 5, 2023.
-On October 19, the first episode of the YouTube Red original show Rhett and Link's Buddy System aired on the Good Mythical Morning channel.
+The video was titled "1000th Episode Celebration Special" and has received 3.33 million views as of October 17, 2024.
+On October 19, the first episode of the YouTube Red original show Rhett & Link's Buddy System aired on the Good Mythical Morning channel.
 On July 23, 2021, the 2000th episode of Good Mythical Morning was uploaded, marking 9 years, 6 months and 14 days since the first episode aired on January 9, 2012, and 4 years, 9 months and 10 days since the premiere of the 1000th episode on October 13, 2016.
-The video was titled "2000th Episode Celebration Special" and has received over 1.8 million views as of March 5, 2023.
+The video was titled "2000th Episode Celebration Special" and has received over 1.88 million views as of October 17, 2024.

 In October 2021, they debuted a spin-off of GMM titled Good Mythical Evening, a pay-per-view livestream event that was not available on YouTube.
 Rhett & Link described the show as a "decidedly R-rated spin on 'Good Mythical Morning' [...] featuring cursing, drinking, and adult situations galore."
 The first edition sold more than 70,000 tickets.
 The event was announced to be returning in September 2022, available on Moment House.

 The Mythical Show

 On April 25, 2013, Rhett & Link released the first episode of The Mythical Show on their second channel – a weekly 30-minute variety show on YouTube Thursdays at 5 pm (EST).
 Each episode contained a multitude of shorter videos starring Rhett & Link with other actors and YouTube personalities as guests, including Tony Hale, Jill Wagner, Kat Von D, Smosh, Grace Helbig, Shay Carl, the Fine Brothers, Tessa Violet, Hannah Hart, Paul Scheer, Key & Peele, Miranda Sings, and KassemG.
-The duo also published individual segments of The Mythical Show as standalone videos on their main channel.
-The first season of The Mythical Show ended July 11, 2013 after 12 episodes.
+The duo also published individual segments of The Mythical Show as standalone videos on their main channel.The Mythical Show ended on July 11, 2013, after 12 episodes.

 They won the 2014 People's Choice Webby Award for individual comedy short or episode for their "Breaking Bad: The Middle School Musical" video that was a part of The Mythical Shows "Middle School Musicals" segments.